Engee documentation

 SNR = albersheim(Pd,Pfa,N = 10);

 The required SNR is approximately 5 dB.
-Suppose you want to set the peak transmit power to achieve the required SNR for a target up to 15 km away.
-Assume that the transmitter gain is 20 dB.
-Use the radar equation to determine the required peak transmit power.
+Let's say you want to set a peak transmission power to achieve the required SNR for a target up to 15 km away.
+Let's assume that the gain of the transmitter is 20 dB.
+Use the radar equation to determine the required peak transmission power.

 In [ ]: